Bahrain

 Payroll taxes

-There are no payroll taxes other than social security contributions (see below).
+There are no payroll taxes other than social insurance contributions (see below).

-Employer's social security contribution is 12% for Bahraini workers and 3% for non-Bahraini workers, calculated on their monthly salaries and capped at an income ceiling of BHD 4,000.
+Employer's social insurance contribution is 17% (effective January 1, 2025) for Bahraini workers and 3% for expatriate workers, calculated on their monthly salaries and capped at an income ceiling of BHD 4,000.

 Municipality taxes

-There is a 10% municipality tax levied on the rental of commercial and residential property to expatriates.
+There is a 10% municipality tax levied on the rental of commercial and residential property to expatriates that is payable by the owner of the property.